 Figure 110 shows a search in AcademicSearch for literature on the treatment or prevention of drug abuse in teenagers or adolescents.
 This search illustrates use of logical operators (and, or), truncation (*), and an implied proximity operator (in the phrase drug abuse, indicated with quotes).

-Assuming you are already familiar with BIBLOS, note the basic similarity in the command syntax between BIBLOS and EBSCO.
+Assuming you are already familiar with WorldCat, note the basic similarity in the command syntax.
 You can see from the example that logical operators work identically in the two search engines.
-Note also two differences in the example above: EBSCO designates trunction by the asterisk(*), whereas BIBLOS uses a dollar sign($), and EBSCO defaults to N5 if no operator is expressed (e.g., drug abuse would be construed as drug n5 abuse, meaning the word drug within 5 words of the word abuse, in any order), whereas BIBLOS defaults to matching terms in the same field.
+Note a big difference in the example above: EBSCO defaults to N5 if no operator is expressed (e.g., drug abuse would be construed as drug n5 abuse, meaning the word drug within 5 words of the word abuse, in any order), whereas WorldCat defaults to AND-ing terms.
 Read the following information about operators carefully.

 |and||church and state||And retrieves only records containing both terms|

 |or||clergy or pastor||Or retrieves records containing either term|

 |not||spirit not holy||Not excludes records containing the second term.|

 |The question mark (?) matches any single character.
 Wom?n will match woman or women.
 17?? will match any date in the 1700's.|

 |*||religio*||The asterisk (*) truncation operator matches 0 or more final characters.
 So religio* will match words beginning with the letters 'religio', including religion, religious, religiosity, etc.|